 - Loss of customer trust and brand damage.

-As you progress, you’ll learn about more advanced security concepts like firewalls, encryption, and intrusion detection systems.
+As you progress, you’ll learn about more advanced security concepts like firewalls, encryption, intrusion detection systems (IDS), and security information and event management (SIEM) solutions.
+Staying informed about emerging threats and defense strategies is critical.

 Paths to Getting Started in IT